Radiobiology-Informatics-Consortium/RBO/src/metadata/rbo.md

   email:
   label:
   github:
-description: Radiation Biology Ontology is an ontology...
+description: The RBO is an ontology about Radiation Biology, with emphasis on Space Biology.
 domain: stuff
 homepage: https://github.com/DanBerrios/RBO
 products: